RocketCommunicationsInc/astro/README.md

 ## Deprecations

 Most of our component's CSS Custom Properties are now deprecated and will be removed in 7.0.
-Please remove our [migration guide](./MIGRATION.md) for more information on how you can prepare for this change.
+Please see our [migration guide](./MIGRATION.md) for more information on how you can prepare for this change.

 ## Contributing